Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Trusts-and-Boundary-Security-Explained.md

-This knowledge base article explains \*\*Active Directory trust relationships\*\*, why they represent \*\*security boundaries\*\*, and how misconfigured trusts can dramatically expand an attacker’s blast radius.
+This knowledge base article explains \*\*Active Directory trust relationships\*\*, why they function as \*\*security boundaries\*\*, and how misconfigured trusts can significantly expand an attacker’s blast radius.

-Trusts are often created to solve legitimate business problems, but they are frequently \*\*under-documented, poorly reviewed, and implicitly trusted\*\* long after their original purpose fades.
+Trusts are often implemented to solve legitimate business requirements, but they are frequently \*\*under-documented, insufficiently reviewed, and implicitly trusted\*\* long after their original purpose has faded.